-At Maryport C of E Primary School, we believe that every child can ‘Learn, Achieve and Shine’ across all of the curriculum.
+At Maryport Church of England Primary School, we believe that every child can ‘Learn, Achieve and Shine’ across all of the curriculum.
 In Mathematics we follow a mastery approach, embedding the belief that every child can succeed in Maths.
-We ensure that children are able to recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
+We ensure that children are able to recognise the importance of Maths in the wider world and that they are able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
 We want all children to enjoy and be excited about Mathematics, ensuring that every child can experience success, with the ability to reason mathematically.
-We are committed to developing children’s curiosity about, as well as an appreciation of the beauty and power of Mathematics.
+We are committed to developing children’s curiosity about, as well as an appreciation of, the beauty and power of Mathematics.

 Maths Curriculum Overview